 “Are there any rules/conditions Ento’s award interpreter can’t support?”

-While Ento’s award interpreter is powerful and flexible, and we have successfully automated award interpretation and timesheet-to-payroll processing for hundreds of organisations large and small, the nature and at-times contradictory way some awards are written mean there are a few things it cannot fully automate.
-These include:
+While Ento’s award interpreter is powerful and flexible and we have successfully automated award interpretation and timesheet-to-payroll processing for hundreds of organisations large and small, the ambiguity of some rules means it is not always practical or desirable to fully automate them.

 Supported via a manual step when rostering:

 - Overtime rules that have different hour limits on different days